masasam/emacs-easy-hugo/README.md

 		}
 	}

-Confirm that PATH passes from emacs to go
+Confirm that PATH passes from emacs to go.
 For example

 	(setenv "GOPATH" "~/go")